jbhowat/franler/README.md

 1708 - Successfully creating new polls in the DB using a basic front end form.
 Figured out how to reset the state on the forms so that they clear when you hit create.
 Next I will try to make a component under the create poll component in order to show each poll.

 1945 - Working on dynamically displaying cards, which will eventually have poll information.
 Did a little bit of css styling as well, some to help me visualize, and some to make it just not quite as uggo.

+2208 - More styling in line with the color of my logo.
+Polls are showing up, but only on a reload.
+Heading to bed...